bbauska/meta-react-basics/README.md

 </details>

-Using this approach makes your components more self-contained, because they come with their own styles built-in, but it also makes them a bit harder to maintain.
+<p>Using this approach makes your components more self-contained, because
+they come with their own styles built-in, but it also makes them a bit harder to maintain.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 26 of module 1 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>26.
 Practical styling</h2>